 Rocky Ridge offers music seminars and recitals for all ages at locations in Boulder and Estes Park, plus a faculty concert series most Sundays in Estes Park called Music in the Mountains.
 Find the full schedule, registration info and venues at www.rockyridge.org.

 March 22-24: Boulder-based Seicento Baroque Ensemble presents a spring concert called “In Your Court: A Royal Tour,” showcasing hauntingly beautiful verse anthems created for the Chapel Royal in England, theatrical music composed for the Viennese court and more.
 Performances are in Boulder, Longmont and Denver, so check www.seicentobaroque.org for venues more details.

 Sound Circle is an a cappella women’s ensemble based in Boulder; see www.soundcirclesings.org for a performance schedule.

 ST Julien Hotel

-Catch live music many nights a week at the St Julien Hotel, 900 Walnut St. Check the events calendar at www.stjulien.com.
-Upcoming performers include Mountain Meadow String Band, Good Manners Quartet and Jeff Brinkman.
+Catch live music on the terrace or in the lovely lobby at St Julien Hotel, 900 Walnut St. Check the winter/spring events calendar at www.stjulien.com.

 Dec.
-18-20: Tara’s annual Christmas celebration for all ages showcases choral and handbell music and community carol singing by candlelight.
-5pm and 8pm each evening at Pine Street Church, 1237 Pine St. www.tarahighschool.org.
+14-16: Tara’s annual Christmas celebration for all ages showcases choral and handbell music, plus community carol singing by candlelight.
+5pm & 8pm each evening at Pine Street Church, 1237 Pine St. www.tarahighschool.org.